Ikaris: Modern age

-Later, with the other Eternals, Ikaris captured the Silver Surfer on behalf of the High Evolutionary.
-Some time after that, he was captured by the Deviant leader Brother Visara, and then freed by Kro.
-Ikaris exposed Dr. Damian as the Eternals' enemy, and battled a transformed Ajak as a result.

-When the Eternal Sersi became sick with Mahd Wy'ry, an uncurable degenerative Eternal disease, Ikaris and others eternals tried to bring her to Olympia and perform a rite of Cleansing.
-However Sersi rejected the idea, on the basis that the ritual was designed to kill the infected Eternal, and solicited his family to perform the Gann Josin bond between her and her lover the Black Knight.
-Ikaris was infuriated by the idea, and performed the bond without consent of the Knight.

-In The New Eternals series, Ikaris still retains the title of Prime Eternal.
-Ikaris and the Eternals' ancient nemesis Apocalypse returned to detonate a nuclear warhead on Deviant Lemuria.
-He causes Ikaris's father Virako to return to life.
-Ikaris confronts, and fights Apocalypse.
-Although Ikaris is defeated by Apocalypse, Ikaris still manages to destroy his ship and thwart Apocalypse's plan.
-Virako is appalled to find the Eternals accepting Deviants such as Ransak the Reject and Karkas.
-Under the alias of "Sovereign", he briefly introduces the Eternals to the world as a team of super-heroes called the "New Breed".

 Changed Reality (Eternals mini-series)

-Ikaris was featured again in the Marvel mini-series Eternals, written by Neil Gaiman and penciled by artist John Romita, Jr. The Eternals were the victims of memory and reality manipulation by former Eternal Sprite, and thus have forgotten their true identities.
-Ikaris visited Mark Curry, to try to awaken/remember his past but he rebuked him.
-Although Ikaris (calling himself Ike Harris) was captured and atomized by two Deviants agents, Gelt and Morjak, his body reappears at the bottom of the (fictional) Antarctic city of Olympia.
+The Eternals were the victims of memory and reality manipulation by former Eternal Sprite, and thus have forgotten their true identities.
+Ikaris visited Mark Curry to try to awaken/remember his past but he rebuked him.
+Although Ikaris (calling himself Ike Harris) was captured and atomized by two Deviants agents, Gelt and Morjak, his body reappears at the bottom of the Antarctic city of Olympia.
 His body and powers fully restored by the sentient city, Ikaris regains his memories and sets out to awaken his fellow Eternals to their true identities.
 After a prolonged battle, he at last unites the few Eternals present.
 He then plans to team up with Makkari and reawaken the ninety other Eternals.